cfsengineering/CEASIOMpy/doc/source/user_guide/modules/CPACSCreator/index.rst

 Output
 ------

-A CPACS file with all your modification will be created in the ToolOutput folder.
+A CPACS file with all your modifications will be created in the ToolOutput folder.
 Do not forget to save the aircraft before you close CPACSCreator.

 Required CPACS input and settings
 ---------------------------------

 No CPACS input is required.

 Limitations
 -----------